Pößneck: History

 Pößneck, which is of Slavonic origin, passed about 1300 to the Landgrave of Thuringia.
 Later it belonged to Saxony and later still to the duchy of Saxe-Coburg-Saalfeld, passing to Saxe-Meiningen in 1826.

 A Gothic church built about 1390 now serves an Evangelical congregation.
 Pößneck also contains a Gothic town-hall erected during the succeeding century.

 Balloon escape

 Pößneck was the home of the Strelzyk and Wetzel families prior to 15 September 1979, when both families flew out of East Germany in a homemade hot air balloon.
 Following the end of the Cold War and German reunification, they eventually moved back to Pößneck.
-Their story was the subject of the 1982 film Night Crossing.
+Their story was the subject of the 1982 film Night Crossing and again in the 2018 film Balloon.

 Economy

 Its chief industries are the making of flannel, porcelain, furniture, machines, musical instruments, and chocolate.
 The town has also tanneries, breweries, dyeworks and brickworks.